ratulkannan-atelier/LHC-ATLAS-jet-calibration-forward-folding/README.md

 ---

 ## Project Overview
-This work focuses on calibrating measurements in the ATLAS detector by extracting two key parameters:
+This project calibrates hadronic jet measurements in the ATLAS detector by extracting two key performance parameters:

-- **Jet Energy Scale (JES):** average calibration factor (how closely measured jets match their true energy)
+- **Jet Energy Scale (JES):** how closely measured jets match their true energy
-- **Jet Energy Resolution (JER):** spread of the detector response (measurement precision)
+- **Jet Energy Resolution (JER):** the precision of those measurements

-The method compares truth-level Monte Carlo jets with reconstructed jets by simulating detector effects and fitting parameters via χ² minimization.
+The analysis uses the forward folding technique: truth-level Monte Carlo jets are modified with simulated detector effects and compared with reconstructed jets.
+Optimal parameters are obtained through χ² minimization.

 ---

 ## Methodology
-1. Build truth-level jet distributions from Monte Carlo simulation
+1. Generate truth-level jet distributions from Monte Carlo simulation
-2. Apply detector effects via Gaussian smearing (convolution)
+2. Apply detector effects using Gaussian smearing (convolution)
-3. Perform χ² scans over scale (μ) and resolution (σ) parameters
+3. Run χ² scans over scale (μ) and resolution (σ) parameters
 4. Fit quadratic functions around χ² minima to extract JES and JER
-5. Estimate uncertainties using error propagation and random seed averaging
+5. Estimate uncertainties with error propagation and random seed averaging

 ---